 Here is the deal though, at this point I have around 100 resumes to review and my assistant just texted to let me know she has gotten another 20.
 So those little nit-picky things are going to become my initial assessment baseline.

-When I have over a hundred resumes to review I’ll even go so far as to toss ones without a cover letter.
+When I have over a hundred resumes to review I’ll even go so far as to eliminate resumes without a cover letter.

 1. Is the resume visually pleasing?